 - Peripheral tolerance occurs in the peripheral immune tissues such as the spleen, lymph nodes, gut associated lymphoid tissue (GALT), etc. This process is quite complex and occurs via numerous mechanisms.
 One of the emerging mechanisms and areas of research regarding peripheral tolerance involves immune cells called T regulatory cells or Tregs for short.
 (We will talk about these important immune cells later in the post!)

 The recognition of “self” depends on the function of a protein complex: the MHC-I complex present on all cells (except red blood cells).
 This protein complex functions in a continuous manner showing the immune system different recycled proteins taken from inside our cells.
-Usually these recycled proteins represent self, but sometimes they can actually represent a virus or even cancerous cell.
+Usually these recycled proteins represent self, but sometimes they can actually represent a virus or even a cancerous cell.
 (Read below to learn how this actually occurs in the body!)

 CLICK TO EXPAND // Read more in-depth science about tolerance